gterrono/calculator-app/README.md

 ===================
 * Numbers < 1 and > 0 are need to start with a "0."
 * The app dynamically disables buttons that would cause invalid input
+* App needs to be run on the 4" Retina iPhone for the ui to look right

 Extra Credit
 ============